esimov/asciibrot/README.md

 ## Description

-**ASCIIbrot** is a simple Mandelbrot fractal generator running in terminal.
+**asciibrot** is a simple ascii mandelbrot fractal generator running in terminal.
-It's written in Go and should run on different platforms, however the Linux based is the one on which it was tested.
+It's written in Go and should run on all the existing platforms, however the Linux based is the one on which it was tested.

-The code is meant to be as clear as possible, so it should be self explanatory, however comments are provided on less obvious code parts.

-You can get the library with the following command:
+### Install

 ```
 go get github.com/esimov/asciibrot